Peyronies (as horrible as it may seem)

-Why is Peyronies Disease (a bent penis) not really a disease?
+Why is this type of bent penis not really a disease?
 Because it is simply a mechanical injury.
 Like a broken bone, a sprain, a cut or a burn.

 To really understand this, let's use a burn as an example.